Quantcast

 Bringing the character to life ⇢ acting that never disappoints.

 Can Park Bo Young chill a bit?
 How is she so good?
-The way she portrayed two characters in a way I had no issue differentiating between them, without making them caricatures of contracting traits?
+The way she portrayed two characters in a way I had no issue differentiating between them, without making them caricatures of contrasting traits?
 The way Mi Ji and Mi Rae were so different, yet so alike in many aspects.
 The way she presented complete heartbreak, but also silent pain.
 The way I could see the boldness, but also hesitation.
 The way each scene seemed so natural.
-I have to give props to the whole production team - be it writing, directing, acting or editing, they managed to bring these two characters alive on screen and it did feel like two real people interacting with each other.
+I have to give props to the whole production team - be it writing, directing, acting or editing, they managed to bring these two characters to life on screen and it did feel like two real people interacting with each other.

 Then we have Park Jin Young and I’m amazed with the level of vulnerability he was able to present as Lee Ho Su.
 Ryu Kyung Soo managed to bring comedy as Han Se Jin, without turning the character into just a comic relief - his character, as funny as he was, was also clearly one of the more mature and wise ones and it showed.